Traditional Life in China: Temple and Worship

 Later the religion developed a priesthood, temples, statues and set rituals.
 Adherents of the later type of Daoism prayed to a whole array of gods and holy sages for good fortune in this life and help in entering heaven when their earthly existence was over.

-The Daoists priest's robe seen here on the right, made between 1650 and 1700, is embroidered with nearly 350 heavenly beings.
+The Daoists priest's robe, made between 1650 and 1700, is embroidered with nearly 350 heavenly beings.
 Most of them look like human beings although the Daoist pantheon included demon-like spirits as well as ones that looked like animals.
 Apart from the halo-like aura around the heads of some of them, the figures on this robe are dressed in the manner of earthly officials.
 They are arranged hierarchically according to rank, as Chinese bureaucrats were.
 When the priest held up his arms during a service in a temple, this robe singled him out as being in communication with the spirits.

 Buddhism was brought to China from India via Central Asia in about the third century AD.
 Central to Buddhist belief was the cycle of reincarnation, which says that all living beings are reborn into the world after death.
 Buddhists aimed to free themselves from this cycle of rebirth and enter a sublime state of nothingness or Nirvana.